k3b/LocationMapViewer/README.md

 #LocationMapViewer

 An app that can display geografic info in a map.
-It can work offline (without internet/wifi) once geodata is downloaded and cached.
+It has support for gpx and kml files and geo-ruis and can work offline (without internet/wifi) once geodata is downloaded and cached.

 <br/>